 This is Part 1 of a Business Essentials Series: Part 2

-Here are the essentials of a business invoice:
+Here are the essentials of creating a small business invoice:

 - Names and Addresses